rails/rails/guides/source/testing.md

 ```

 If you are using [System Tests](#system-testing), `bin/rails test` will not run them, since
 they can be slow.
-To also run them, add an another CI step that runs `bin/rails test:system`,
+To also run them, add another CI step that runs `bin/rails test:system`,
 or change your first step to `bin/rails test:all`, which runs all tests including system tests.

 Parallel Testing